-Doesn't everyone love a good old-fashioned murder mystery?
+Who doesn't love a good old-fashioned murder mystery?
 It's the driving force behind the enduring popularity of police procedurals, true crime podcasts, and murder mystery parties.

-11. The Last of Sheila (1973)
+18. The Last of Sheila (1973)

 It's the anniversary of Sheila's death, so her husband Clinton Greene (played by James Coburn) invites his group of friends to spend a week on his yacht and take part in his parlor games.

 The Last of Sheila came from the minds of Psycho star Anthony Perkins and Broadway legend Stephen Sondheim, who were inspired by their friends' murder mystery games.

-10. Brick (2005)
+17. Brick (2005)

 In Rian Johnson's directorial debut, a student named Brendan Frye (played by Joseph Gordon-Levitt) investigates the disappearance of his ex-girlfriend and delves into the complex underbelly of his high school.